fathzer-games/jchess/README.md

 - When a engine that is used in player settings hangs, it leaves settings in a wrong state with no possibility to fix it; The application should be restarted.

 # TODO
-- PGN should contain time settings and a [Termination tag](https://github.com/mliebelt/pgn-spec-commented/blob/main/pgn-specification.md#981-tag-termination).
+- When engine crashes it ends the game with an illegal move instead of a death termination.
-- Finish Game (make Draw Proposal work and call cancel method on game end).
+- Finish Game (make Draw Proposal work).
 - Implement a way to play again on missclick.
 - Implement PGN game loading
 - Implement move backward/forward in the game.